Elections and Representation:

 Expanding the use of independent redistricting commissions to take map-drawing out of partisan hands, such as Michigan’s “Voters Not Politicians” referendum.

-Exploring ranked-choice voting, jungle primaries, and other electoral reforms that give voters more say and reduce the influence of extremes.
+Exploring ranked-choice voting, open, all-candidate primaries, and other electoral reforms that give voters more say and reduce the influence of extremes.

 A return to regular order, where committees, not party leaders, craft legislation.

-Streamlining the Senate confirmation process so more time is spent on legislating, and less on political theater.
+Streamlining the Senate confirmation process and reforming the filibuster so more time is spent on legislating, and less on political theater.

-Revising the Congressional calendar, to balance time spent in Washington, D.C. and time spent in a Congressional district, and reduce the amount of weekly travel for each Member.
+Revising the Congressional calendar, to balance time spent in Washington, D.C. and time spent in a Congressional district, reducing the amount of weekly travel for each Member.

 Rewarding bipartisan “workhorses” instead of partisan “show horses,”

-Rethinking the nonstop campaign fundraising that fuels division.
+Rethinking the nonstop campaign fundraising that fuels division and allowing Members to focus on governing..

 The message is clear: if we want a Congress that works, we must start by ending gerrymandering, reforming primaries, and creating real incentives for coalition-building.
 Only then can Congress return to its true purpose of deliberation, compromise, and governing for the good of the entire country.